Skip to main content

 WithdrawalVault

-Receive ETH from the consensus layer withdrawal credentials, and then be pulled back to the buffer by Lido during the oracle report, updating the BufferedEther ledger in the Lido contract.
-The consensus layer withdraws the pledged ETH principal instead of rewards.
+Receives ETH from the consensus-layer withdrawal credentials and is later pulled back to the buffer by Lido during the oracle report, updating the BufferedEther ledger in the Lido contract.
+The consensus layer withdraws the staked ETH principal, not rewards.
 The withdrawal process is as follows:

 Triggerable Withdrawals / EIP-7002 Path

-The finalize interface will then determine the final value for the request, lock the ETH in the contract balance, and burn the underlying stETH.
+The finalize interface then determines the final value for the request, locks the ETH in the contract balance, and burns the underlying stETH.

 WithdrawalQueue.finalize(...)